sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflow-job-properties.md

 For *Shell Jobs* the parameterization is made available from Environment Variables.

 - **Name** can be freely chosen within operating system limits, for example excluding dashes and spaces.
 A frequent naming convention includes uppercase spelling.
 On Unix *Names* are considered case-sensitive, on Windows they are considered case-insensitive.
 - **Value** can be direct input from strings or numbers.
-In addition, Workflow Variables can be specified that are declared with the Workflow and that are preceeded with a $ character as in *$variable*.
+In addition, Workflow Variables can be specified that are declared with the Workflow and that are preceded with a $ character as in *$variable*.
 Spelling of Workflow Variables is case-sensitive.

 ## Job Properties available from *More Options*